Top 10 things you need to know about holding cash versus investing

 1) Risk

-If you’re cautiously inclined, you may well prefer the idea of holding your money in a bank or building society savings account to putting it into the stock market.
+If you’re cautiously inclined, you may prefer the idea of holding your money in a bank or building society savings account instead of putting it into the stock market.
 It’s a matter of risk.
 If you hold cash, your capital is as safe as the bank it’s held in, whereas if you use your money to buy shares or funds, its value will fluctuate according to the fortunes of those companies and the wider market.

 2) Return